BlueSquare23/web-lgsm/docs/faq.md

   - Answer: Game servers owned by other users require that you add a special sudoers rule in order to make the web-lgsm work properly.
 For more information please see, `docs/sudoers_info.md`.

+5. Question: I just updated to version 1.6 (or greater) from v1.5 (or below) and now my web-lgsm instance wont start.
+How do I fix this?
+  - Answer: The database changed slightly with the release of v1.6.
+If you've just updated to v1.6 (or greater) you can run the `scripts/update-db.sh` script to update your database to be compatible with v1.6 and beyond.